COVID-19 Vaccine Frequently Asked Questions

 Can I get other vaccines at the same time or after my COVID-19 vaccine?

-Yes, the National Advisory Committee on Immunization (NACI) has concluded that you can get other vaccines at the same time as the COIVD-19 vaccine.
+The National Advisory Committee on Immunization (NACI) has concluded that those age 12+ can get other vaccines at the same time as the COIVD-19 vaccine.
 You do not need to wait a certain number of days before or after receiving the COVID-19 vaccine to get another vaccine.

 Will I have to get more than one dose of the COVID-19 vaccine?